® vs. 310 Shake †

 Not too far behind are Medifast weight loss shakes with 4g of fiber per serving.
 Though this is slightly less than desired, it’s better than many other protein shakes that include little to no fiber.

 However, Medifast reviews did show that some people thought the consistency of Medifast shakes was too thin, and didn’t keep them full or work effectively for weight loss.
 (2)

-Another key element of the best meal replacement shakes is the inclusion of essential vitamins and minerals – to give you the quality nutrients you would get from a normal, healthy meal.
+Another key element of the best meal replacement shakes is the inclusion of essential nutrients you would get from a normal, healthy meal.

 When companies leave this out of their shakes, your forced to take matters into your own hands, devising a way to get those additional nutrients that you would normally get from fruits, vegetables and other wholesome foods.